portyu9/qa-automation-load-k6/README.md

 # Load Testing Framework with k6

 I built this repository to demonstrate a production‑ready load testing framework using k6.
-It allows me to define performance, stress and scalability tests for public APIs and run them locally or in CI/CD pipelines with Docker.
+It allows me to define performance, stress and scalability tests for public APIs and run them locally or in CI/CD pipelines with Docker with GitHub Actions CI.

 ## Features